Preserve your special

 While I do not offer framing per se, I do have two options for my clients!
 You can either choose to have your painting mounted to a wood gallery panel (I do this process – please see the ‘Mounting’ section below), or you can choose to have your painting professionally framed by an Ottawa-based artisanal framer who I work with closely: Gesso and Bole

 I would make arrangements to have the painting brought to him, and even picked up if you require this extra service (for example if you then needed it shipped somewhere).
-The cost for this will depend on your frame selection (you will need to work this out the framer), and with the type of service you need from me (i.e., pick-up, delivery, etc.).
+The cost for this will depend on your frame selection (you will need to work this out with the framer), and with the type of service you need from me (i.e., pick-up, delivery, etc.).
 I work with this framer because he delivers a very high-quality product, that is hand-crafted and professionally made.
 This is the framer I use for my own works.

 Maybe you’re looking for a creative way to display your painting that isn’t behind glass, or not in a frame.
 If that’s the case, then I can help you out!
 I offer wood mounting of my watercolour pieces as an additional service.
 This process involves adhering the painting (it is therefore not reversible) to a treated wooden board called a ‘cradled gallery panel’; it is basically a wooden canvas.